-Problem Possible Cause and Recommended Action The image may not be focused properly.
+Problem Possible Cause and Recommended Action The subject is out of focus in the recorded image.
+The image may not be focused properly.
 When composing the image, make sure the subject is located inside the focus frame.
 The flash does not fire.
-(Flash Off) is selected as the flash mode, change to another mode (page 34).
+(Flash Off) is selected as the flash mode, change to another mode (page 36).
 If the battery is dead, charge it (page 15).
-If a BEST SHOT scene that uses (Flash Off) is selected, change to a different flash mode (page 34) or select a different BEST SHOT scene (page 49).
-Off) icon appears authorized service center or you The flash unit may be malfunctioning.
+If a BEST SHOT scene that uses (Flash Off) is selected, change to a different flash mode (page 36) or select a different BEST SHOT scene (page 52).
+A red (Flash Off) icon appears on the monitor screen and the flash does not fire.
+The flash unit may be malfunctioning.
 Contact a CASIO authorized service center or your original retailer.
 Note that though the flash will not fire, you still can use the camera for non-flash shots.
 Camera powers down during Self-timer countdown.
 The battery may be dead.
-Charge the battery may be dead.
-The battery may be dead.
 Charge the battery (page 15).
 The monitor screen image is out of focus.
 1)You may be using Manual Focus and have not focused the image.
-Focus the image (page 54).
+Focus the image (page 57).
 2)You may be using ☑ (Macro) for scenery or portraits.
-Use Auto Focus for scenery and portrait shots (page 54).
+Use Auto Focus for scenery and portrait shots (page 57).
 3)You may be trying to use Auto Focus or ☑ (Infinity) when shooting a close-up shot.
-Use the ☑ (Macro) for close ups (page 54).
+Use the ☑ (Macro) for close ups (page 57).
 There is a vertical line in the monitor screen image.
 Shooting a very brightly lit subject can cause a vertical band to appear in the monitor screen image.
 This is a CCD phenomenon known as "vertical smear", and does not indicate malfunction of the camera.
-Note that vertical smear is not recorded with the image in the case of a snapshot, but it is recorded in the case of a movie. - There is digital noise in images.
+Note that vertical smear is not recorded with the image in the case of a snapshot, but it is recorded in the case of a movie.
+There is digital noise in images.
 1)Sensitivity may have been increased automatically for a dark subject, which increases the chance of digital noise.
 Use a light or some other means to illuminate the subject.
 2)You may be attempting to shoot in a dark location with (Flash Off) selected, which can increase digital noise and make images appear coarse.
-In this case, turn on flash (page 34) or use lights for illumination.
+In this case, turn on flash (page 36) or use lights for illumination.
+3)Shooting with a high ISO sensitivity setting or with the Lighting feature can cause an increase in digital noise.
+Use a light or some other means to illuminate the subject.